-If you’ve been reading our blog or perusing our website for any length of time, you know that in most every case, we’re going to tell you that you need a plan.
+If you've been reading our blog or perusing our website for any length, you know that, in most cases, we will tell you you need a plan.
 Social media marketing is no different.

-Before you begin throwing time and resources into social media marketing, identify your goals and your overall social media strategy.
-To do so, you have to know who you’re trying to reach--your target demographic--and how you hope to reach them.
+Before putting time and resources into social media marketing, could you identify your goals and overall social media strategy?
+To do so, you'll need to know whom you're trying to reach, your target demographic, and how you hope to reach them.

 If you start by detailing everything you know about your ideal customer, you’ll soon have a clear picture of who you are trying to reach.
 In other words, you’ll have created a thorough buyer persona.
 We’ve written an entire article about the benefits of having clearly defined buyer personas.
 Summarizing the main points, we know that identifying your buyer personas: